 • Criminal and Civil Justice System Assistance: notification of criminal justice events, civil legal assistance in obtaining protection or restraining order, civil legal assistance with family law issues, immigration attorney assistance, prosecution interview advocacy/accompaniment, criminal advocacy/accompaniment, and other legal advice and/or counsel.

-Over the last three months, the Center provided 8,109 services to 239 victims in the sexual trauma program.
-In additon, 12 SAFE exams were performed, 3 of which involved minors.
+Over the last three months, the Center provided 7,919 services to 228 victims in the sexual trauma program and conducted 8 sexual assault forensic exams.